Kapeli/Dash-User-Contributions/docsets/CanJS/README.md

 	grunt docjs

-This will set up the docset for the current version of CanJS, and will appear in the appropriate subdirectory (e.g., `2.1`).
+This will set up the docset for the master version of CanJS, and will appear in the appropriate subdirectory (e.g., `2.1`).
 Once generated, you can archive the docset by running:

 	cd 2.1 # or whichever directory is the latest major.minor version of CanJS tar --exclude='.DS_Store' -cvzf CanJS.tgz CanJS.docset

-To generate the docs for any legacy version, you can change the CanJS submodule.
+To generate the docs for any particular version, you can change the CanJS submodule.
 For example, to generate the latest 2.0.x docs for that version of CanJS:

 	cd /path/to/canjs.com/can
 	git checkout v2.0.7 # or another tagged version number